Integralist/Style-Guides/JavaScript Style Guide.md

 /**
  * The following method creates a new element or returns a copy of an element already created by this script.
  *
- * @param tagname { String } element to be created/copied
+ * @param tagname {string} element to be created/copied
- * @return { Node } the newly created element node
+ * @return {node} the newly created element node
  */
 var createElement = (function(){
     // Memorize previous elements created
     var cache = {};

-	return function(tagname) {
+    return function (tagname) {
         if (!(tagname in cache)) {
             // Create new instance of specified element and store it cache[tagname] = document.createElement(tagname);
         }

         // If we've already created an element of the specified kind then duplicate it return cache[tagname].cloneNode(false);
     }
 }());
 ```

 For testing performance use the online tool [jsPerf](http://jsperf.com/).
 It lets you write different test cases for a particular piece of code.
 For example if you wanted to see if a `while` loop was faster than a `for` loop then you would write a test that executed both loops against a familiar piece of code and jsPerf would execute that code repeatedly to see which variation performed better (e.g. [while vs for](http://jsperf.com/yet-another-for-vs-while/2))

-##Unit testing

-Testing your code is very important and we should all do it more.

-But we appreciate why this doesn't happen as often as it should.

 ###Test-Driven Development (TDD)

-Unit testing and Test-Driven Development are two different things.
-Do not get them confused.

-If you write code and then decide to write tests for that code: **you are doing 'unit testing'**.

-If you write tests (without any code to test against) and then you write enough code to make the tests pass and you 'rinse/repeat' that process until you have your code base complete: **you are doing 'test-driven development'**.
+Testing your code is very important and ideally any non-trivial application code should be written with tests first.

 ###Testing frameworks